gdumani/private-events/README.md

 ```
 **Many-To-Many Relationship**
 ```
-- Since in this project, the User can attend multiple events and the Event can have many users we need a many-to-many association to relate the User to the attending event through a joining table called `Attended_event` that allows us to query the relationship between the two tables.
+Since in this project, the User can attend multiple events and the Event can \n have many users we need a many-to-many association to relate the User to \n the attending event through a joining table called `Attended_event` that \n allows us to query the relationship between the two tables.
 ```
 We design a database schema using the following diagram: